MeanMilan/Server-Side-Javascript/README.md

 - bunyan - a simple and fast JSON logging library for node.js services

 Run this example with: `nodemon server.js | bunyan`

+### 02 - Database Connection and Model Definition

+Check out `server.js` to connect to MongoDB and listen for DB related Events.

+Open `model/ninja.js` to view how to define a Mongoose Model.

+### 03 - Routes and Middleware

+Define a custom middleware for all routes to capture the request.